Can My Spouse Use My VA Loan Without Me?

 Overall, you can expect the following benefits of adding your spouse as a co-borrower on a VA loan:

-• Save on interest: Higher combined credit scores result in lower interest rates, helping you save more on your monthly premiums and over the life of the loan.
+- Save on interest: Higher combined credit scores result in lower interest rates, helping you save more over the life of the loan.

 Unfortunately, there are potential downsides to adding your spouse as a co-borrower.
 The same factors, including debts, income, and credit score, can negatively impact your ability to become eligible for a loan and may result in lower loan amounts.

 Whether or not you should add your spouse as a co-borrower depends on your unique situation.
-However, if you’re unsure, you can contact Griffin Funding to discuss your options and let us advise you on the best option.
+If you’re unsure, you can contact Griffin Funding to discuss your options and weigh the pros and cons of taking out a VA loan with a spouse.

 Check Your VA Loan Eligibility Today